aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/010_ecs/10-experiment/_index.en.md

 In this section we want to ensure that our containerized application running on Amazon ECS is designed in a fault tolerant way, so that even if an instance in the cluster fails our application is still available.
 Let's validate this:

 * **Given**: we have a containerized application running on Amazon ECS exposing a web page.
 * **Hypothesis**: failure of a single container instance will not adversely affect our application.
-The Web page will continue to be available.
+The web page will continue to be available.

 ## Experiment setup